Applications are closed for the 2020-2021 Digital Humanities Fellowship Cohort. You can expect the next application cycle to launch in Fall of 2020.

 - Applicants must be ABD, having completed all course requirements and been admitted to candidacy for the doctorate in the humanities, social sciences or the arts at the University of Virginia.

 - The fellowship is provided to students who have exhausted the financial support offered to them upon admission.
-As such, students will typically apply during their fifth year of study or beyond for a sixth year of support.1
+As such, GSAS students will typically apply during their fifth year of study or beyond for a sixth year of support.1 The funding packages for Architecture School students operate on a different funding cycle.
+As such, Architecture PhD students should confirm their eligibility with both Brandon Walsh and their program director prior to applying.

 - Applicants are expected to have digital humanities experience, though this background could take a variety of forms.
 Experience can include formal fellowships like the Praxis Program, but it could also include work on a collaborative digital project, comfort with programing and code management, public scholarship, or critical engagement with digital tools.